 This means that your favorite apple cinnamon with shea body butter solely contributes to your cozy fall vibes.
 Sure, you’ll smell sweet, but this thick whipped custard prevents the body from producing its natural moisture.
 As the saying goes, you may “feel good” to the touch, but its temporary effect offers no beneficial change to your skin.
 Before you slather your fall favorites into your palms, use it moderately.
-Monet presents an alternative moisturizer to keep our skin nurtured.
+Manet presents an alternative moisturizer to keep our skin nurtured.

 Here’s two words you might not have seen coming -- sunscreen and fall.
 Eighty percent of aging comes from these rays.
-“We are exposed to light that harms skin 365 days a year,” says Monet.
+“We are exposed to light that harms skin 365 days a year,” says Manet.
 Don’t let the cool air fool you.
 The sun can catch us off guard by reflecting off snow or magnifying through the car windows as we drive.
 A daily dose of a sunscreen with at least 30 to 50 spf multitasks by protecting and hydrating.
 Turning in your sunscreen and exchanging it for Retinol in your nighttime routine increases cell turnover.
 Together, these products offer refuge for your nourishment seeking skin.

 Like every year, fall is creeping up on us once again.
 This time, our skin won’t be blindsided when the drop in temperature gives you the cold shoulder.
 This year’s transition from summer to fall means stocking up in moisturizer and moving the sunscreen to the front of the cabinet for this season’s skin maintenance.